Emma Raducanu: Marcos Baghdatis knew a star was born after British teenager's Wimbledon run

 - US Open: Women's Draw & Men's Draw

-She is one match - against fellow teen Leylah Fernandez - away from becoming the first British female winner at Flushing Meadows since Wade in 1968.
+Her win - against fellow teen Leylah Fernandez - saw her become the first British female winner at Flushing Meadows since Wade in 1968.

 Former tennis star Baghdatis, who will get to see Raducanu showcase her world-class ability in the Champions Tennis at the Royal Albert Hall in November, has marvelled at her trajectory, telling Sky Sports: "I heard about her, but when I saw her play at Wimbledon, it was like a star was born.